Richibucto

-Richibucto is a community in Kent County, New Brunswick, Canada.
-It held town status prior to 2023.
+Richibucto is a former town in Kent County, New Brunswick, Canada.
+It held town status prior to 2023 and is now part of the town of Beaurivage.

 Geography

 The town is situated on the Richibucto River where it discharges into the Northumberland Strait.

 History

 Richibucto had been the location of an annual Mi'kmaq summer coastal community prior to British colonisation.
 The town takes its name from "Elsipogtog" or "L'sipuktuk" Mi'kmaq terms meaning "river of fire".
 It is believed the term was mispronounced, or misunderstood from the Mi'kmaq language.
 See Elsipogtog First Nation.

 On 1 January 2023, Richibucto amalgamated with the village of Saint-Louis de Kent and all or part of four local service districts to form the new town of Beaurivage.
 The community's name remains in official use.